canjs/canjs/can.md

-@page canjs CanJS
+@page canjs CanJS API
 @parent index 0
-@description CanJS API Documentation.

-## CanJS API Documentation

-### What is CanJS?
+@body

-CanJS makes building rich web applications easy.
-It provides a lightweight inheritance system, bookmark and back-button support, a powerful MVC core with live templates, and more &mdash;
+This is the detailed documentation of the API for CanJS, a framework for building web applications that provides a lightweight inheritance system, observable objects and values, and a powerful MVC core with live-bound templates, among other resources.
+You can use it out of the box on top of jQuery, Zepto, YUI, and Mootools, and it's only 13K.
-all for about 8k (minified and gzipped).

-CanJS is built to work with jQuery, Zepto, Dojo, YUI and Mootools right out of the box.

-[CanJS.us](http://canjs.us/) is an overview and getting started guide to CanJS.
-Get up to speed on CanJS, then come back here for a more detailed reference.
+If you are just starting with CanJS, you may want to try our [getting started guide](../guides/Tutorial.html).